-To diagnose food allergy, we put the pet on a food trial, meaning we put him on a diet specially made to avoid any allergic response by the pet’s immune system.
+To diagnose food allergy, we put the pet on a food trial, meaning we put him on a diet specially made to avoid an allergic response by the pet’s immune system.
 It takes anywhere from 1 to 12 weeks for the allergens that have accumulated with time to work out of the system and for the allergic reaction to die down.
 After that happens, if the pet indeed has food allergies, we usually see dramatic improvement in the signs or symptoms of the disease.
-If a pet has been on a hypoallergenic food trial for 10-12 weeks (often longer for skin problems, shorter for intestinal problems) and we have seen no improvement in signs, the pet’s condition is probably not being caused by food allergy.
+If a pet has been on a hypoallergenic food trial for 10-12 weeks and we have seen no improvement in signs, the pet’s condition is probably not being caused by food allergy.

-A hypoallergenic diet is usually one that contains “novel” ingredients—ingredients the pet had never eaten before and thus has developed an allergy to.
-These diets are made with protein sources such as duck or venison, instead of the usual pet food ingredients like beef or chicken.
-We do not start feeding a pet one of these diets until the signs of allergy have been present for at least 6-12 months, to avoid having the pet develop allergies to the new diet just as he had the old one.
-We use this 6 months to a year to treat for and rule out other causes of the symptoms the pet owner was seeing, such as pollen allergies.
-During this time period we advise feeding the pet one brand of food only, and to minimize exposure to table food and other items.
+A hypoallergenic diet used to be one that contains “novel” ingredients—ingredients that the pet has never eaten before and thus has not build up an allergy to.
+These diets are made with protein sources such as duck or venison, instead of the usual pet food ingredients such as beef or chicken.
+We do not start feeding a pet one of these diets until the signs of allergy have been present for at least 6-12 months, to avoid having the pet develop allergies to the new diet just as he had to the old one.
+We use this 6 months to one year to treat for and rule out other causes of the symptoms the pet owner has seen, such as pollen allergies.
+During this time period, we advise feeding the pet one brand of food only, and to minimize exposure to table food and other items.
 This will limit the number of items your pet could become allergic to.

 You must feed the special Z/D or other hypoallergenic food for at least several months before deciding that it is or isn’t working.
 If symptoms improve more quickly on the new food, great, we’ve made a diagnosis.
 If it takes longer, hang in there and don’t stop too soon.
 Feed the new diet for as long as it takes to know for sure.